SIGNING UP & SIGNING IN

 If you find the variation from one jar to the next unacceptable, we want to make it right.
 Please Contact Us and let us know.

-- I bought both your sundried tomatoes and fire-roasted sweet peppers.
+- I bought both your sundried tomatoes.
 Do I need to refrigerate them after opening?

 Refrigeration may solidify both these oils, causing the oil to thicken and become white.
 While this is perfectly safe to eat, we recommend bringing the jar back to room temperature to reliquify the oil.
 If a white film develops that does not dissipate at room temperature, mold may have developed; we would then advise you to discard this product.